 7. Omelet with greens and veggies

-Make an omelet out of eggs and egg whites along with heart-healthy fillings like spinach, chopped tomato, feta cheese, grated cheese, sautéed onion, green onion, bell pepper, and fresh herbs.
+Make an omelet out of eggs and egg whites along with heart-healthy fillings like spinach, chopped tomato, grated cheese, sautéed onion, green onion, bell pepper, and fresh herbs.
 Cook your omelet in extra-virgin olive oil for a dose of healthy fat.

 8. Breakfast burrito wrap

-Like spice?
+Want something savory?
 Create a breakfast wrap out of scrambled eggs, beans, chopped tomato, fresh cilantro, mashed avocado, salsa, and spices folded in a whole-grain tortilla.
-Better yet, ditch the tortilla and make a “burrito bowl” instead.
+Better yet, ditch the tortilla and make a "burrito bowl" instead.

 9. Overnight oats

 If you soak oats in milk and/or yogurt overnight, you end up with a creamy, delicious, ready-to-eat breakfast in the morning.
 Simply put some oats in a container, cover them with milk or plain yogurt (or a combination of the two), and refrigerate until morning.
 Stir in your favorite toppings like nuts, berries, or even peanut butter when you are ready to eat.

 10. Veggie scramble